rachelabrasier/rachelabrasier.github.io/about.md

 ### Previous Education

 2016: M.A.
-Applied Economics, University of Alabama
+Economics, University of Alabama
 2015: B.A.
 International Studies, University of Alabama

 ### Languages